rorymalone84/studentBlog/README.md

 ## ToDo

-Change photo upload save location from the directory to a storage host.
+Potentially include comments from guests, thus include user permissions also.

 ## Installation

 - Download the file from github.
 - Place the downloaded file into your localhost server folder
+- Run 'PHP artisan serve', a place indicating no one has registered yet should show up on 'localhost:8000'
+- enter details (i will create a seeder eventually)
 - Create a DB called blog in your version of sql, I used mysql, if yours is different you may need to amend the .env file.
 - In the terminal or CLI, migrate the migration files to the 'blog' DB using 'php artisan migrate'.
-- Attempt to register
+- Attempt to register from the web page hosted locally 'localhost:8000/register'
-- Attempt a post
+- Attempt a post from 'create post' link

 ## Security Vulnerabilities
 This project is meant to act as a blog for 1 user, therefore the register link should be inaccesable once that user has registered.